Hidden Citations Obscure True Impact in Science: Discussion

 We trained the LDA classifier using the \emph{unarXive} dataset~\cite{unarxive_sf20} that offers full-text coverage for $1,043,126$ publications, annotated with {citation contexts}, obtained after merging the entire arXiv~\cite{arxiv_g09} with MAG~\cite{mag_sssmehw15} (SI, Section~1).
 Established in 1991 as the first preprint archive, arXiv offers a fairly unbiased coverage of physical sciences.
 We identified from the citation contexts (from arXiv) all $n$-grams $w$ and each paper $d$ (in MAG) they refer to (SI, Section~2), initially filtering out books and reviews.
 Following the arXiv taxonomy, the results are categorized into five categories (SI, Section~5): high energy physics (``hep''), condensed matter physics (``cond''), quantum physics (``quant''), astrophysics (``astro''), and the rest (``other'').
 For example, the LDA model predicts that each time the catchphrase ``anti-de Sitter conform field theory'' is mentioned, it should be accompanied by either a reference to the 1999 paper (2166248051) by Maldacena~\cite{ads-cft_m99}, or to (2039609754) by Gubser, Klebanov, and Polyakov, both within the ``hep'' topic ``AdS/CFT'' [Fig.~\ref{fig_diagram}(b)].
 Similarly, for the ``density matrix renormalization group'' catchphrase, the LDA model expects references to two papers (2037768897 and 2016407890) by White, within the ``cond'' topic ``DMRG'' that focuses on many-body ground-state wave functions [Fig.~\ref{fig_diagram}(b)]. {To validate the accuracy of LDA, we have consulted specialists in ``hep'' and ``quant'' to manually check ten randomly selected topics each (SI, Section~5).
 We find that $9$ out of $10$ of the specialists' choices of the foundational papers are identified by the algorithm, resulting in a $90\%$ effectiveness of our automated approach.} }

 \showmatmethods{}

 \acknow{We would like to thank Alice~Grishchenko for help with data visualization.
-X.M. is indebted to Yanchen~Liu, Rodrigo~Dorantes-Gilardi, Bingsheng~Chen, Dakota~Murray, Alexander~J.~Gates, Louis~M.~Shekhtman, and Jing~Ma for fruitful discussions.
-X.M. was supported by the NetSeed: Seedling Research Award of Northeastern University.}
+X.M. is indebted to Yanchen~Liu, Rodrigo~Dorantes-Gilardi, Bingsheng~Chen, Alexander~J.~Gates, Louis~M.~Shekhtman, and Jing~Ma for fruitful discussions.
+This manuscript was posted on arXiv:2310.16181.